 At last the freezes are over.
 We have an apple crop this year, and have just planted an acre of pumpkins of many varieties.
 It will be so nice to see all of our "apple friends" again, so plan to come on down!

-The water situation seems to be much improved over the past two years.
+The water situation is much improved over the past two years.
 We just finished irrigating the orchard last week, and the reservoirs on Beaver Creek are full.
 The younger trees we watered with supplemental municipal water last year came through in great shape, although we lost some of the old-timers that couldn't withstand the drought.
-If we don't freeze out this year it should be a great apple crop.

 Third Street Apples is a five acre working apple orchard located in the small community of Penrose, Colorado.
 We are one of only a few "pick-your-own" apple orchards east of the continental divide, with over 40 varieties of apples, a pick-your-own pumpkin patch with our own home-grown pumpkins, beehives, a small store, and a variety of dogs, cats, and chickens.
 We offer a real slice of country life with no admission charge and no frills.
 Our form of "entertainment" is a quiet afternoon with the family picking apples, and absorbing the sights, sounds (and occasional smells) of an agricultural community.
 We think its wonderful when people take the time to learn a little about our disappearing farming heritage.
 Bring a picnic lunch (we do have picnic tables and a portable restroom) , and be sure to bring a camera.